Yunuuuu/ggalign/README.md

 - `layout_stack()`/`ggstack()`: Arrange ggplot vertically or
   horizontally.
 See `vignette("layout-stack")` for details.

-To further customize these layouts, the `ggalign` package offers several `Align` objects:
+To further customize these layouts, we offer following functions:

 - `align_group()`: Group layout axis into panel with a group variable.
 - `align_kmeans()`: Group layout axis into panel by kmeans